cfpb/capital-framework/src/cf-typography/usage.md

 @cf-fonts-path: '/fonts'
 ```

-If you want to load fonts from fonts.net, you may need a query string attached
+If you want to load fonts from fonts.net, set the following variable to `true`,
-to the font URL.
-In that case, fill in the following variable as well:
+otherwise set it to `false` to use the self-hosted font path:

 ```
-@cf-fonts-path-suffix: '[font.net or other font URL query string]';
+@use-font-net: true;
 ```

 ### Color variables